The Sacramento Office of Arts and Culture is a public agency devoted to advocating, supporting, and promoting the arts for more than 40 years.

 • Have computer access and a reliable internet connection.

-• Have the ability to carry out all tasks outlined in the Panelist Duties.
+• Have the ability to carry out all tasks outlined under the Panelist Duties section in the guidelines.

-• Have the ability to maintain the standards outlined in the Panelist Code of Conduct.
+• Have the ability to maintain the standards outlined in the Panelist Code of Conduct in the guidelines.

 All prospective panelists MUST read the full guidelines before applying.
 For full guidelines please CLICK HERE or visit our Website.